developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 The table of contents is dynamically generated and updates with each compile.

-- `\tableofcontents`: Inserts a table of contents at that spot, automatically populated from the sectioning commands.
+- `\tableofcontents`: Directly inserts a table of contents, automatically populated from the sectioning commands.

 ```latex
 \documentclass{article}